Jessie L. O’Donnell, Thyroid Thrivers

 Okay…bring on the nodules then.

 Every 6 months, I would receive an ultrasound and have my blood work done.
 The nodules were slowly growing with every ultrasound but my blood work was normal and my doctors didn’t seem to be alarmed so I tried to not be as well.
 I started to suffer from mood swings, sleeplessness, depression and started to have major problems with my cycle.
 My next appointment I decided to inquire about it.
 That is when my doctor seemed to become alarmed.
 After many tests and questions, I was then diagnosed with PCOS (Poly Cystic Ovarian Syndrome).
 She also thought that I may be insulin intolerant adding to the causes of PCOS.
 Those tests were also positive.
-I was put on Metformin, a Type 2 diabetic drug to help suppress glucose that I need to be on for the rest of time, especially if I would like to have children.
+I was put on Metformin, a Type 2 diabetic drug to help suppress glucose that I need to be on for the rest of the time, especially if I would like to have children.
 After being on Metformin every day, twice a day, things in that department seemed to be figured out.

-But what about the discomfort in the right side of my neck?
+But what about the discomfort on the right side of my neck?
 Why was I waking up some mornings with a voice of a woman who smoked for the past 20 years?
 Come to find out, my goiter was pressing on my vocal nerve.

 I would have one sided conversations with my thyroid…why are you doing this to me?
 What caused you to turn into this?
 Please stop hurting me.
 Why does it seem that I am the only one at my age suffering from this?

 The ultrasound showed that the nodules grew much faster than they had in the months before but it also showed that the Hashimoto’s was getting pretty severe.
-But my blood levels were still in normal range.
+But my blood levels were still in the normal range.
 If they were in normal range then why did I feel like ‘hulking out’ on people for no reason or why did I want to crawl into a corner for weeks in the dark?
 During all of this medical confusion, I was dealing with serious stuff in other areas of my personal life.
-My boyfriend of two years who lived with me dumped me leaving me with rent I couldn’t afford on my own, my father receiving emergency open heart surgery, my Auntie passing away suddenly, I had to move for the, what seemed like the 100th time and while doing so scrape up whatever positive energy I had left, to celebrate 100 milestones of the people close to me.
+My boyfriend of two years who lived with me dumped me leaving me with rent I couldn’t afford on my own, my father receiving emergency open-heart surgery, my Auntie passing away suddenly, I had to move for the, what seemed like the 100th time and while doing so scrape up whatever positive energy I had left, to celebrate 100 milestones of the people close to me.
 Engagements, babies and weddings, were all things I had to put a smile on for.

 The only thing that helped me to not crack and being put into a crazy house was yoga.
 Not just any yoga; hot fusion yoga.
 The only time that I didn’t have to think about anything in life for a glorious, hot sweaty 75 minutes.
 It was just me and my well being, which I finally realized needed to be my number one priority.
 ME!
 My yoga practice flowed into my daily life, helping me deal with negative thoughts and negative events.

 A biopsy was ordered to have my nodules tested, which came back as benign.
 A voice in my head kept saying that something was wrong.
 I was traveling up to Boston in June and got an appointment with the best thyroid surgeon, Dr. Randall Gaz at Massachusetts General Hospital.
-After examining all my reports and a physical, he suggested on calling him when I could not handle the pain anymore.
+After examining all my reports and a physical, he suggested calling him when I could not handle the pain anymore.
 Because the biopsy report came back as benign, my situation was not considered an emergency.
 I went back to south Florida with that voice constantly repeating itself in my head.
 It was no joke.
 I would be having conversations with people and this voice kept interrupting my thoughts.
 I couldn’t take it anymore.
 Not to mention the awful pain I was dealing with every single day.
-I called Dr. Gaz and scheduled surgery for December, 2013.
+I called Dr. Gaz and scheduled surgery for December 2013.

 The plan was to remove my right thyroid lobe, since that was the only problem area.
 He was very confident that the left lobe would take over the full function of the thyroid.
 I get to keep part of my thyroid?!
 Yippee!